-ELIGIBILITY TO RETIRE: SHERIFFS/DEPUTY SHERIFFS
+ELIGIBILITY TO RETIRE: Sheriffs/deputy sheriffs

-NO DEAU.
 You are eligible for retirement benefits if you are a vested member, no longer working for an IPERS-covered employer and meet one of these conditions:

 - You are at least 50 years old with at least 22 years of eligible service.
 In addition, you must be a sheriff or deputy sheriff when you end IPERS-covered employment to retire before age 55.
-Eligible service includes time worked in Sheriffs/Deputy Sheriffs or Protection Occupations groups. - You are at least 55 years old. - · You retire because of a disability and are eligible for Regular disability benefits or Special Service disability benefits.
+Eligible service includes time worked in Sheriffs/Deputy Sheriffs or Protection Occupation groups. - You are at least 55 years old. - You retire because of a disability and are eligible for Regular disability benefits or Special Service disability benefits.